 Shake off your Monday blues with two hours of blue-vein cheesemaking!

 If you’ve ever wondered how the blue vein occurs in the cheese or how to ripen and mature a blue cheese to bring out its delicate flavour then this is a must.
-You will learn a little about the variables that differentiate one blue from another: how much moisture is left in the curd; what strain of blue mold is used; how long you let your cheese age before you pierce it; and if the salt has been given enough time to migrate from the outside of the cheese to the inside.
+You will learn a little about the variables that differentiate one blue from another: how much moisture is left in the curd; what strain of blue mould is used; how long you let your cheese age before you pierce it; and if the salt has been given enough time to migrate from the outside of the cheese to the inside.

 The first cheese we will make is our Bucca Blue.
-It’s a creamy, lush blue with an earthy flavour that marries well with slices of pear and a nice little drop of red perfect for the cooler months, as the weather warms up try it with a crisp cool rose accompanied by red grapes or figs.
+It’s a creamy, lush blue with an earthy flavour that marries well with slices of pear and a nice little drop of red perfect for the cooler months.
+As the weather warms up try it with a crisp cool rose accompanied by red grapes or figs.

-The Solitary Island Blue is a stilton style cheese that has just the right amount of salt and bite, this is a great after dinner cheese served with a pinot paste and a glass port or muscat, summer or winter this is a great way to finish a meal.
+The Solitary Island Blue is a stilton style cheese that has just the right amount of salt and bite.
+This is a great after dinner cheese served with a pinot paste and a glass port or muscat.
+Summer or winter this is a great way to finish a meal.